-Here’s the link to “EPIDERMIS;” my Twitter short story in 16 tweets.
+Here’s the link to “EPIDERMIS;” my Twitter short story in 16 tweets and here are images of the story:

 Is Twitterature a gimmick with no artistic value?
 Or is it a new medium that offers new possibilities and avenues for creativity?